kavat/anubi/README.md

   * Linux/Windows: follow [official documentation](https://yara.readthedocs.io/en/stable/gettingstarted.html)
   * MacOS: `brew install yara`

-Relating di Pip modules, install dependecies through `pip install -r pip_requirements.txt`
+Relating to Pip modules, user can install dependecies through `pip install -r pip_requirements.txt`

-**Attention**: running Anubu after dependencies installation error as `yara.SyntaxError: ......./anubi/conf/anubi-signatures/yara/RANSOM_BadRabbit.yar(35): invalid field name "imphash"` can appear: this happen because yara-python or yara needs to be installed after or with the compilation support of other libraries, such libssl-dev
+**Attention**: running Anubu some errors can appear, as below `yara.SyntaxError: ......./anubi/conf/anubi-signatures/yara/RANSOM_BadRabbit.yar(35): invalid field name "imphash"` this happen because yara-python or yara needs to be installed after or with the compilation support of other libraries, such libssl-dev for this particular case

 ## Run
-Anubi is developed to be run on Linux and further release will provides same functions on Windows and Mac.
+Anubi is developed to be run on Linux and Mac, further release will provides same functions on Windows.

 In order to print full options, run Anubi with --help; the following options will be returned: